reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Updating the index.rst File for Numbering Chapters and Sections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Add 'numbered' in the **index.rst** file under the 'toctree' section in order to add numbers to the chapters and sections.
+Add ':numbered:' in the **index.rst** file under the 'toctree' section in order to add numbers to the chapters and sections.
 This has to be done at the index level to keep the numbers from starting over for each section.
 Example::